The story of Mum Bett should be a movie.

 She found a good lawyer, John Sedgwick, and took her suit to court.

 She won.
 She became a free woman, changed her name to Elizabeth Freeman and worked for wages for the Sedgwicks of Stockbridge until her death.

 Obviously, what makes this particularly compelling is that Mum Bett took it upon herself to become a free person legally by taking on the system.
-In addition, she set in motion a movement that eventually led to the abolition of slavery in Massachusetts.
-It became a domino effect and led to similar action from many other Northern states.

 I was at the Statehouse on Tuesday for Mum Bett Day in Boston.
 I took little solace in listening to various heavy hitters at the State House concede that they didn’t know a heck of a lot about Mum Bett, because until about 17 years ago, I didn’t either.

 I did, however, enjoy telling some of them about the Sedgwick pie, which is located in the Stockbridge cemetery.
 The Sedgwick pie in the Sedgwick family plot is also where Mum Bett is buried.